 Even though objects in groups don't appear in rigid formations the way the parts of a single object might, we recognize certain spatial and appearance constraints that they must obey.
 For example, we would never expect to see two cars on top of one another or a building smaller than a tree.
-These constraints between objects and groups are represented as horizontal lines between nodes in Fig. 1(c).
+These constraints between objects and groups are represented as horizontal lines between nodes in Figure 1(c).
 Figure 1(d) shows examples of which objects could be related by certain constraints.
 The first panel shows which cars and trees are aligned in a straight line.
 The second panel shows which objects contain other objects, and the last panel shows that almost all objects in this example are related by their relative position.
-We want our model to automatically learn which constraints between which objects are sufficient to Fig. 2 The 3-level contextual hierarchy.
-The scene is broken down into groups of objects of one of five categories, which are in turn broken down into individual objects of the same type.
-The thick vertical arrows between the scene and groups and between the groups and objects indicate that these nodes can decompose into a variable number of children.
-Objects are represented by detectors, some of which (roofs, roads) are hierarchical themselves.
-The horizontal lines between nodes at the same level represent statistical constraints on the nodes' appearance represent the scene.
+We want our model to automatically learn which constraints between which objects are sufficient to represent the scene.
 If objects in a scene violate constraints that we expect to see or don't meet enough of them, then that interpretation of the scene will have a low probability.
 Such constraints would also rule out invalid object detections (e.g. cars on top of trees).